Greek songs by Eftichia

-If you’re learning Greek and love Greek music, the film Eftihia is a must-see!
-This moving biopic offers a unique opportunity to discover the life and legacy of one of Greece’s most influential female lyricists, Eftihia Papagiannopoulou.
-Watching this film is not only a great way to enjoy Greek cinema but also to deepen your understanding of Greek culture and enrich your vocabulary.
+This moving biographical film offers a unique opportunity to explore the life and legacy of Eftihia Papagiannopoulou, one of Greece’s most influential lyricists.
+Watching it is not only a great way to experience contemporary Greek cinema, but also a meaningful way to deepen your understanding of Greek culture and expand your vocabulary in an engaging, authentic context.

-Who Was Eftihia Papagiannopoulou?
+Who was Eftihia Papagiannopoulou?

-Eftihia Papagiannopoulou (1893–1972) was one of the most important female figures in the Greek music scene.
 She wrote lyrics for hundreds of laika and rebetika songs, many of which remain popular today and are still performed in tavernas, concerts, and festivals all over Greece.

 She was born in Aydin, near Smyrna (modern-day Izmir) in Asia Minor, and fled to Greece after the destruction of Smyrna in 1922.
 Arriving in Athens with her two daughters, she would eventually become a beloved, though often underrecognized, figure in Greek music history.

-She wrote the lyrics to many popular rembetika songs, working together with many well-known composers of her time like However, her significant contribution to Greek music was not recognized until her death in 1972.
+She wrote the lyrics to many popular rembetika songs, working together with many well-known composers of her time.

 Although Eftihia collaborated with iconic composers such as Vassilis Tsitsanis, Apostolos Kaldaras and Manos Hadjidakis, her name often didn’t appear in official credits.
 Why?
 Because she frequently sold her lyrics outright—signing away any rights for immediate payment.
 This was partly due to her love of gambling, especially playing cards, and a need for quick cash.